Best Keto Pumpkin Bread Recipe (Quick & Easy)

 easy quick sugar-free pumpkin bread plated

-Step 5: To make the icing, melt butter then add Lakanto Monkfruit Powdered.
-Pour the heavy whipping cream over the mixture and mix until it thins out.
+Step 5: To make the icing, melt your butter, then add Lakanto Monkfruit Powdered.
+Pour the heavy whipping cream over the mixture and stir until it thins out.
 You can add more or less if needed to reach your desired consistency.
 Drizzle the icing all over the warm bread.

 IS PUMPKIN KETO-FRIENDLY?